tkhamez/neucore-discord-plugin/README.md

 # Neucore Discord Plugin

-A service plugin for [Neucore](https://github.com/tkhamez/neucore).

 A Discord bot that can add and remove members from a server, manage member roles, channel membership and set nicknames.

+This is a service plugin for [Neucore](https://github.com/tkhamez/neucore).
+It can also be used as a library in other projects: `composer require tkhamez/neucore-discord-plugin`.

 Features in detail:
-- Several service configuration can be added to Neucore for different Discord servers.
+- Adding new members to a Discord server via OAuth.
 - Optionally configurable Neucore groups that are necessary to be added to the server.
 If a member looses those groups they will be kicked.
 - Configurable Discord roles that are added or removed based on Neucore groups.
 Any role that is not in this configuration is never added or removed from any member.
 - Configurable channels to which members can be added and removed directly without using a role, based on Neucore groups.
 This only works for less than 100 members!
 - The bot changes the nickname of members to `EVE Character Name [Corporation Ticker]` by default.
 If a pattern is specified for the "Nickname" configuration, it must contain `{characterName}`.
 Other available placeholders are `{corporationTicker}` and `{allianceTicker}`.
 The maximum length for nicknames is 32 characters.
 - Option to disable nickname changes for specific roles.
 - The plugin also updates the Discord username and number that is shown in Neucore.
-- Any server member that does not have an account on Neucore will be kicked, except for the server owner and bots.
+- Optional: Any server member that does not have an account on Neucore can be kicked, except for the server owner and bots.
 - Configurable list of Discord users that will never be kicked, even if they do not have a Neucore account.
-- Option to disable the function that kicks members.
+- Several service configuration can be added to Neucore for different Discord servers.

 Notes:
 - The user token that is created during the invitation process is not store, it's safe to revoke it, or